Glossary

 A basic plan available without payment.
 Some features are limited, but core functionality is available.

-Example: The free plan allows up to 20 books per file and includes Google Drive saving.
+Example: The free plan allows up to 20 books (works) per file, with unlimited files.
+Google Drive saving is included.

 Individual Plan